vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 2GUD is a value-conscious marketplace, launched by Flipkart in 2018, with the vision of making the "bazaars of India", digital.
 This translates to providing great unbranded selection that you would typically find in local markets, at value.

-After 6 months of launch, the conversion & retention numbers were highly unsatisfactory.
+After 6 months of launch, the conversion & engagement numbers were highly unsatisfactory.
 In order to address this, the product team was seeking ideas on how to increase user engagement on the app.

 I proposed that we immerse ourselves in User Research to understand shopping behaviour of our users -- Specifically, I mentioned that we needed to understand what is it that makes people go to our competitor stores (AliExpress, Shein, Clubfactory, Wish).